-In October, the domestic and international Tin prices decreased owing to the decrease in demand.
-In November, the international and domestic prices continued to decrease following slow demand.
 In December, the international and domestic prices continued to follow the same trend as that in the last month.
 In January 2018, the prices increased due to increased demand.
 In Feb 2018, the LME tin prices increased riding on weaker dollar and continued demand.
 Domestic market followed suit.
 In the month of March, the LME tin prices declined due to strengthening dollar.
 Domestic market followed suit.
 In May, tin prices declined due to higher inventories owing to rising Indonesian exports and order cancellations by buyers.
 Domestic prices rose due to higher industrial demand.
 In June, international tin prices fell owing to weak demand.
 In July, tin prices decreased in line with decrease with price trends for other base metals.
 In August, prices declined owing to strong dollar and weakening emerging market currencies in the international market.
+In September, international prices continued to fall while domestic prices witnessed reversed trend.